Greek Sheet Pan Chicken Dinner (Easy Cleanup)

 Frequently Asked Questions

 Can I use chicken breasts instead of thighs?
-Yes, but note that breasts cook faster and can dry out, so adjust cooking times accordingly.
+Yes, but adjust cooking time as breasts cook faster and can dry out if overcooked.

 Serving and Presentation Guide

-• Elegant Plating: Arrange chicken and vegetables on individual plates, drizzling with any remaining pan juices for a professional look.
+• Individual Plating: Arrange chicken and vegetables aesthetically on individual plates with a side of tzatziki sauce.

 Conclusion